juji-io/datalevin/planner.md

 as long as there is no false negative.
 In this sense, entity class works like a free bloom filter without any hashing.

-For common attributes that should not contribute to the defintion of entity classes, user can mark such attributes under a `:common-attributes` key, as part of the option map given when openning the DB.

 ### Class links